Platform Engineering

 • Building, maintaining and documenting custom APIs, CLIs, and web UIs that expose the platform’s functionality.
 This could be an API that exposes the number of errors in each environment or a CLI that pushes local code straight to a new sandbox.

-The work often culminates in a form of internal Platform-as-a-Service (PaaS).
+The platform team work often culminates in the form of internal Developer Platforms (IDPs).
 Developers get to deploy their applications onto infrastructure using a fully automated workflow that requires no specialist knowledge.
-The platform coordinates complex procedures such as creating cloud resources, deploying containerized microservices, setting up networking, and seeding any test data the developer requires.
+This platform coordinates complex procedures such as creating cloud resources, deploying containerized microservices, setting up networking, and seeding any test data the developer requires.

 Platform engineering encompasses various areas, including cloud services, containers, automation, monitoring, and more, so it offers many tools: